zephyrproject-rtos/hal_espressif/tools/esptool_py/docs/en/espefuse/set-flash-voltage-cmd.rst

 {IDF_TARGET_VDD_REG:default="VDD_SPI_XPD",esp32="XPD_SDIO_REG"}
 {IDF_TARGET_VDD_GPIO:default="GPIO45",esp32="GPIO12"}

-The ``espefuse.py set_flash_voltage`` command permanently sets the internal flash voltage regulator to either 1.8V, 3.3V or OFF.
+The ``espefuse set-flash-voltage`` command permanently sets the internal flash voltage regulator to either 1.8V, 3.3V or OFF.
 This means a GPIO can be high or low at reset without changing the flash voltage.

 Positional arguments: